 Offices are light hazard buildings and have minimal fire risk.
 Essentially, there should be a minimum of two fire extinguishers on every floor unless the floor area is minimal, i.e., less than 1000 square feet.
 Most offices have Class A fire extinguishers, so there must be one for every 3,000 square feet.

 How Many Fire Extinguishers for a Restaurant?

 The NFPA categorizes fires in restaurant kitchens as Class K fires because of the high heating rates of vegetable oils and other cooking products.
-Hence, the law has required all restaurant kitchens to have at least one Class K fire extinguisher in the kitchen.
+Restaurant kitchens must have at least one Class K fire extinguisher.

 How Many Fire Extinguishers for an Automotive Shop?

 Car repair and automotive workshops pose a range of fire risks.
 They commonly use flammable liquids and high-tech equipment, plus a potentially explosive mix of dust and lubricants that can easily catch fire.
-Hence, an automotive workshop should have at least one A, B, and C type fire extinguisher.
+An automotive shop should have at least one A, B, and C type fire extinguisher.

 How Many Fire Extinguishers for a Barn?

 According to the NFPA, a barn must have A, B, and C-type fire extinguishers close to all exits and within a 50 feet distance from any point in the barn.
 All workers must be trained to use fire extinguishers, and hazard checks must take place as scheduled.

 We hope that by now, you are aware of the required fire extinguisher quantity in homes, offices, shops, restaurants, and other places of business.
 The simplest way to protect belongings and lives from fire is to ensure you have enough fire extinguishers installed in a designated space.